aalpern/luminosity/README.md

 # Luminosity

-A JavaScript library for accessing Adobe Lightroom catalogs.
+A library for accessing Adobe Lightroom catalogs.